pixelnest/pixelnest.github.io/_posts/2018-04-10-steredenn-binary-stars-on-steam-and-xbox-one.md

 ## Xbox One

 The update should be available in a few hours.
 The game will be automatically updated as soon as the update is live.
+You'll get the same updates as the Steam version, meaning the [2.0.0][u200], [2.1.0][u210] and [2.1.1][u211].

 <br /><br />Have fun with **Steredenn: Binary Stars**!

 - [Check the official website.][website]
 - [Listen to the new soundtrack.][soundtrack]
 - [Read the detailed changelog of Steredenn: Binary Stars (spoilers inside).][changelog]
-- [Read the FAQ about our thought-process and decisions behind the update.][faq]

 Enjoy!